 - With wet fingers, pull the dough away from the bowl and grab it with both hands and rise it high above the bowl and allow it to stretch.
 As it returns to the bowl, fold it over itself.
 It will be sticky, but should not be too loose or stick to the bowl once you gather it together.
 If it is sticking to the bowl, add a touch more flour, a tablespoon at a time.

 - Heat oven to 500* (or 475* on convection setting, which is what I use).

-- Place the dutch oven (covered) in the oven and allow it to heat for 45 minutes to an hour.
+- Place the dutch oven (covered) in the oven while it is preheating and allow it to heat for 45 minutes to an hour.

 - When the oven is ready, remove the dough from the refrigerator.
 Using kitchen shears or a very sharp knife, cut a long slice in the top of the dough or several slices to make an X or flower pattern.

 - Cover and bake for 25 minutes.